CaffeJappa/lfs-systemd-scripts/README.md

 This build was made to be accomplished inside a virtual machine, but you can use any tool (or real HD/SSD) of your personal preference.
 Feel free to use your GNU/Linux distribution of choice, just be sure to install the development packages available.

 The packages needed to build LFS can be downloaded from [here](http://ftp.osuosl.org/pub/lfs/lfs-packages/lfs-packages-11.0.tar) (443 MB), other mirrors are available [here](http://linuxfromscratch.org/lfs/download.html) (look for the "LFS HTTP/FTP Sites" section at the bottom, the file you'll need is `lfs-packages-11.0.tar`).
+If you are going to use GRUB EFI, download these packages too: [Unifont](https://unifoundry.com/pub/unifont/unifont-13.0.06/font-builds/unifont-13.0.06.pcf.gz), [efivar](https://github.com/rhboot/efivar/releases/download/37/efivar-37.tar.bz2), [efibootmgr](https://github.com/rhboot/efibootmgr/archive/17/efibootmgr-17.tar.gz) and [popt](http://ftp.rpm.org/popt/releases/popt-1.x/popt-1.18.tar.gz)

 All compilations in the scripts made by a ``make`` are configured to use parallelism 4 (``-j4``), if you need to change this, edit the scripts.